harmolipi/odin-library/README.md

 It's also worth mentioning that since my focus was on the Javascript functionality of this practice project, I didn't put any effort into styling it at all.
 I did add the classless CSS framework, [Water.css](https://watercss.kognise.dev/), to make it look slightly less basic, at least.

+### Mini part 2

+Returned to this project after [learning about classes](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/javascript/lessons/classes) in order to refactor my Book objects to be created with a class, rather than a constructor function.

 God bless.

 -Niko Birbilis